 Justin LaManna teaches anatomy & physiology and pathophysiology.
 He received his PhD in Environmental Biology from the University of Louisville in Kentucky.
 His interests include behavioral ecology with an emphasis on territoriality and developing introductory laboratories designed to encourage females in science.
 Before coming to Alverno, he taught at the University of St. Mary in Kansas and Transylvania University in Kentucky.

 Amal El-Sheikh teaches Microbiology, Pathophysiology, and Foundations of Biology.
 She has an M.D. degree from the Moscow Medical Academy in Russia and a Ph.D. in Microbiology from University of Louisville in Kentucky.
 In her graduate work she performed comparative genomic analysis as well as investigative studies into the gene expression of marine nitrifying bacteria.
 Before coming to Alverno she did postdoctoral work at Miami University in Oxford, Ohio where she studied microbial communities from a waste water treatment plant.

-Leona Truchan is a graduate of Alverno College.
-Her areas of specialty are two-fold.
-She taught microbiology, immunology, virology and chronobiology.
-She has been actively involved on the national, regional, and state level on pre-service and in-service preparation for science teachers.
-She received her doctorate in the biological sciences from Northwestern University.
+The late Leona Truchan is a graduate of Alverno College.
+She taught microbiology, immunology, virology and chronobiology and was actively involved at the national, regional and state levels in pre-service and in-service preparation for science teachers.
+She received her doctorate in biological sciences from Northwestern University.